 - Behind-the-ear (BTE) hearing aids: BTE hearing aids fit over the back of your ear and are connected to a custom-fit earmold that fits in your ear, similar to an earbud.
 This type of hearing aid may be recommended for a wide range of hearing loss and can often hold more features and technology than its smaller counterparts.

 - In-the-ear (ITE) hearing aids: ITE hearing aids are custom-fit and sit in the outer part of the ear.
 This type of hearing aid style is suitable for mild to severe hearing loss.

 - In-the-canal (ITC) hearing aids: ITC hearing aids are smaller and sit deeper in the ear canal.
 They are less visible than ITE hearing aids.

-- Completely-in-canal (CIC) hearing aids: These are the smallest type of hearing aid and are worn completely inside the ear canal.
+- Completely-in-canal (CIC) hearing aids: These are the smallest type of custom-fit hearing aid and are worn completely inside the ear canal.
 They are recommended for individuals who want discretion when it comes to hearing instruments.

 Factors to consider when choosing a hearing aid

 Hearing aids are an investment.
 Taking the time to consult with an audiologist, have a comprehensive evaluation, and review your treatment options are important first steps.
 Educating yourself on the options will help you decide what is best for you and your lifestyle and help you stay connected.

 Below are some factors you should consider when choosing a hearing aid: